sujaypatil96/noblis-imaged-pipeline/biovelocity/sample-processing/organism-specific-processing/README.md

 * `--inputs`: `Sample_Inputs.txt` file that is specific to your organism from Noblis TE4 source code
 * `--output`: processed ratios output file path as TSV file

+Note: Make sure you are in the conda `felix` environment by running `conda activate felix` prior to running this script.

 Command:

 ```